Tag Archives: migrant crisis

 Leave a comment

-Filed under 2016 US Presidential Election, Donald Trump, immigration, mapping the US-Mexican border, undocumented migrants
+Filed under border barriers, border policy, Donald Trump, immigration, undocumented migrants

 Mapping Migrants’ Deaths along National Divides